Data Hygiene: Checklist & Best Practices For a Clean CRM

 “You tend to get more data as a company starts to become larger, but you’ve really got to find a balance between first-party and third-party data.”

-“I think you’re naturally going to have a bigger mix of first-party data down in the lower end of the market, and then you’re going to have to compliment that with third-party data when you start to go upmarket.”
+“I think you’re naturally going to have a bigger mix of first-party data down in the lower end of the market, and then you’re going to have to complement that with third-party data when you start to go upmarket.”

-Refreshing and enriching your data with third-party providers is crucial for data hygiene.
+Refreshing and enriching your data with third-party providers is crucial for maintaining data hygiene.
 Third-party data is more accurate and less error-prone, making it cleaner and more current.

 As contact information and the marketplace change, data decays quickly.
 This means that sales, marketing and CS reps risk sending messages to the wrong contacts.